pnpm/pnpm.io/docs/workspaces.md

 to resolve to anything else than a local workspace package.
 So if you set `"foo": "workspace:2.0.0"` installation will fail telling that no `"foo@2.0.0"` is present in the workspace.

+This protocol is especially useful when the [link-workspace-packages](#link-workspace-packages) config is set to `false`.
+In that case, pnpm will only link packages from the workspace if the `workspace:` protocol is used.

 ##  Publishing workspace packages

 When a workspace package is packed into an archive (whether it's through `pnpm pack` or one of the publish commands like `pnpm publish`), we dynamically replace any `workspace:` dependency by: